 The minimum number of travellers in your group will be 2, and the maximum will be 10.

 This add-on to Hong Kong is not escorted.
 Whilst you will be accompanied by an English speaking guide on your half day city tour on day 2, the rest of your time in Hong Kong will be left to you to do as you please.

 The currency in China is the Renminbi, known as RMB or CNY.
 It is often referred to as the Yuan.
 We recommend that you exchange your currency before you leave the UK.
 US Dollars are widely accepted in China should you wish to keep an alternative currency on you.
 The currency in Hong Kong is the Hong Kong Dollar.
 We recommend that you exchange your currency before you leave the UK, however ATM's are available throughout Hong Kong.

 |13 Nov 2017||28 Nov 2017||£219pp||£1695pp||£1914pp||Book Now|

-We have 2 rooms available on every tour date for single occupancy use, however a single supplement must be paid on the add-on part of the tour.
+We have 2 rooms available on every tour date for single occupancy use, however, a single supplement must be paid for the add-on part of the tour.